Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Operator splitting performance estimation problems

 With analogous steps, the OSPEPs for FBS and DRS can be written as smaller $3\times 3$ SDPs.
-Formulating these cases into larger $4\times 4$ SDPs, as a special case of the $4\times 4$ SDP for DYS, can cause numerical difficulties.
-With analogous steps, it is possible to consider the operator class $\partial \mathcal{F}_{\mu,L}$.
+Using the smaller SDP is preferred, as formulating these cases into larger $4\times 4$ SDPs, as a special case of the $4\times 4$ SDP for DYS, can lead to numerical difficulties.

-The strength of the methodology is that we can a priori guarantee that solutions of the OSPEP provide tight contraction factors.
-This tightness relies on the two-point interpolation results of Section~\ref{s:operator_interp}, which we can use because each operator $A$, $B$, and $C$ is evaluated \emph{once} per iteration.
+The tightness of the OSPEP methodology relies on the two-point interpolation results of Section~\ref{s:operator_interp}, which we can use because the operators $A$, $B$, and $C$ are evaluated \emph{once} per iteration.
 (To analyze the contraction factor, we consider a single evaluation of the operator at two distinct points, which leads to two evaluations of each operator.)
-Examples of fixed-point iterations without this property are the extragradient method \cite{korpelevich1976} and FBF splitting \cite{tseng2000}, which evaluate operators in $\mathcal{M}\cap \mathcal{L}_L$ \emph{twice} per iteration.
-More modern examples of such methods include PDFP \cite{Chen2016}, Extragradient-Based Alternating Direction Method for Convex Minimization \cite{Lin2017}, FBHF \cite{davis2018}, and FRB \cite{malitsky2018}.
+For splitting methods without this property, methods that access one of the operators twice or more per iteration, the OSPEP loses the tightness guarantee.
+Such methods include the extragradient method \cite{korpelevich1976}, FBF \cite{tseng2000}, PDFP \cite{Chen2016}, Extragradient-Based Alternating Direction Method for Convex Minimization \cite{Lin2017}, FBHF \cite{davis2018}, FRB \cite{malitsky2018}, Golden ratio algorithm \cite{malitsky2018_golden}, Shadow-Douglas-Rachford \cite{csetnek2019}, and BFRB/BRFB \cite{rieger2020}.
+Nevertheless, the OSPEP is applicable for analyzing these types of methods and, in particular, can be used to find the convergence proofs presented in these references.